navigation

 A Move to Spain

-We never really talked about moving abroad.
+My wife and I never really talked about moving abroad.
+It never crossed our minds.

 Life was here in the UK.
 Family was here.
 And now there’s a grandson in the mix too.
 That should have been enough to keep us rooted... but something suddenly changed.